hacKlaw28/ICT171-Cloud-Portfolio/README.md

 The website is hosted on an Ubuntu Linux server running Apache2 on an AWS EC2 instance.

-The project demonstrates the following: AWS EC2 cloud hosting, Ubuntu Linux Server Administration, Apache2 web server configuration, DNS configuration using DuckDNS, HTTPS implementation using Let's Encrypt SSL Certificates, Portfolio website development using HTML and CSS, GitHub documentation, Python server monitoring, as well as logging.
+The project demonstrates the following: AWS EC2 cloud hosting, Ubuntu Linux Server Administration, Apache2 web server configuration, DNS configuration with DuckDNS, HTTPS implementation with Let's Encrypt SSL Certificates, Portfolio website development with HTML and CSS, GitHub documentation, Python server monitoring, and logging.

 ## Website URL: https://fahadhossainportfolio.duckdns.org/